- by Daniel

-3 Anger Management Strategies For When Back Pain Makes You Angry
+3 Anger Management Strategies To Try When Back Pain Makes You Angry

-Suffering from chronic pain can make even the calmest person angry.
-However you have the power to change that and that power is all in your mind.
+Suffering from persistent back pain can make even the calmest person angry, however you have the power to change that and that power is all in your mind.

 We've all been there right?